Rajasthan: As Pilot shows inclination towards forming new party, BJP to wait and watch

 However, he would wait and watch, how many more from the Ashok Gehlot camp would come out and join him.
 Currently, there is no indiction of anymore from the Gehlot camp weaning away.

-The BJP on the other hand is adopting a wait and watch policy.
+The BJP, on the other hand, is adopting a wait and watch policy.
 The party does not want to make any moves immediately as it is not clear as yet as to how many Congress MLAs are backing Pilot.
 Until yesterday, the number of those backing Pilot stood at 19.

 Sachin Pilot clears the air, says he is not joining BJP